michaelmalick/michaelmalick.github.io/malick-cv.md

 2025
 :   Berejikian, B.A., **M.J.
 Malick**, J. Lee-Waltermire, M. Downen, K. Shelby,
-    R. Endicott and A. Batista.
+    R. Endicott, and A. Batista.
 2025.
 Conservation hatchery effects on the abundance and spawn timing of natural steelhead populations: A replicated, before-after-control-impact experiment in the Hood Canal Watershed.
 Canadian Journal of Fisheries and Aquatic Sciences 82:1--16